Max & the Midknights (TV series): Production

 Max & the Midknights was conceived by David Skelly and Sharon Flynn.
 The series was greenlit on November 16, 2021.
-20 episodes were ordered, which will be split across two seasons.
+20 episodes were ordered for the series, split into two seasons containing ten episodes each.
 The series is produced by Nickelodeon Animation Studio in Burbank, California.
-The first two episodes were released on June 9, 2024 and July 7 on YouTube prior to the broadcast premiere.
+The first two episodes were released on June 9 and July 7, 2024, on YouTube, prior to their respective broadcast premieres.